HyperTag/documentation/src/content/cloud-destinations/firebase.md

 ## Why send data to Firebase using MetaRouter?

 With MetaRouter's Firebase integration, you will be able to push your app event data in Google Analytics once the Google Analytics Services SDKs are sunsetted.
 Just like with the Google Analytics destination, Firebase passes along all of the essential information to GA that you need to effectively measure app performance, such as app screens viewed, user attributes, and more.
-You can also configure the custom fields that you are familar with, making it just as easy to track the data you need.
+You can also configure the custom fields that you are familiar with, making it just as easy to track the data you need.

 ## Getting Started with Firebase and MetaRouter